Mark Twain Cave

 Mark Twain Cave — originally McDowell's Cave — is a show cave located near Hannibal, Missouri.
 It was named for author Mark Twain whose real name was Samuel Langhorne Clemens.
 Clemens lived in Hannibal from 1839 to 1853, age 4 to 17.
 It is the oldest operating show cave in the state, giving tours continuously since 1886.
 Along with nearby Cameron Cave, it became a registered National Natural Landmark in 1972, with a citation reading "Exceptionally good examples of the maze type of cavern development."
-The cave — as "McDougal's Cave" — plays an important role in the novel The Adventures of Tom Sawyer (1876) by Mark Twain and was renamed in honor of the author in 1880.
+The cave — as "McDougal's Cave" — plays an important role in Twain's 1876 novel The Adventures of Tom Sawyer and was renamed in honor of the author in 1880.

 Early history

 Geology

-Geologically Mark Twain Cave and its nearby neighbor Cameron Cave differ from most of the 6,500+ caves found in Missouri.
+Geologically Mark Twain Cave and its nearby neighbor Cameron Cave differ from most of the 7,500+ caves found in Missouri.
 Both are believed to be remnants of a much larger cave system cut apart by a glacier and millions of years of erosion, leading to speculation by geologists and common citizens alike that there may be further undiscovered caves in the Hannibal region.
 This speculation was heightened in 2006 when the entrance to a previously unknown cave was found during construction of a new elementary school.
 A major difference is that Mark Twain Cave has a near total lack of speleothems, mineral deposits like stalagmites and stalactites in large open areas.
 Mark Twain Cave and Cameron Cave instead have a multitude of narrow, winding passages.
 The caves are made mostly of a soft limestone called Louisiana Lithographic Limestone that is found only in a 35 mi area around Hannibal and Louisiana, Missouri.
 The limestone has been estimated by geologists to be about 350 million years old, while the cave passages were formed some 100 million years ago.
-Mark Twain Cave covers some 3 mi with four entrances and 260 passages and has a year around temperature of 52 F.
+Mark Twain Cave covers some 3 mi with four entrances and 260 passages and has a year-round temperature of 52 F.

 Discovery and first uses

-While it is possible that prehistoric Native Americans were aware of the cave, the earliest documentation claims that Mark Twain Cave was discovered in the winter of 1819-1820 by a local hunter, Jack Simms, when his dog chased an animal into a small hillside opening south of current-day Hannibal.
+While it is possible that prehistoric Native Americans were aware of the cave, the earliest documentation claims that Mark Twain Cave was discovered in the winter of 1819–1820 by a local hunter, Jack Simms, when his dog chased an animal into a small hillside opening south of current-day Hannibal.
 Upon investigation with torches, he and his brothers found that the small opening led to a large underground labyrinth.
 The cave proved a popular diversion for mid-19th century Hannibal residents, especially children, including the young Sam Clemens.
 These childhood explorations would later reappear in five of Mark Twain's books.
 The proximity to the Mississippi River and its cooling breezes made the small valley between the river bluffs containing the caves a popular site for family picnics and church outings in the summertime.